 If you’re currently undergoing treatment for insomnia that involves any form of sleep rescheduling (with Sleepstation or otherwise) then a gradual shift may be appropriate.
 Your therapist should discuss this with you and advise appropriately.

 The best advice for helping your body deal with Daylight Saving Time in the UK is to make sure you change all your clocks to the new time before you go to sleep.
 Do that and you’ll hit the ground running when you wake up the following morning.

-Don’t over-think ‘gaining’ an hour when the clocks go back.
+Don’t over-think ‘losing’ an hour when the clocks go forward.
 If you usually wake up at 7am then get up at 7am rather than trying to overcompensate for the change in time.
 And most importantly don’t hit snooze!
 Routine is key to good sleep.
 The twice-yearly ‘panic’ about the clock change is simply a case of the media hyping up a non-story.